Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

    expression, but `let hello = String::from("Hello");` is not).
 - `block` is specifically a block expression, this is like the code we were generating in our `hello!` example which we surrounded in `{...}` to make it a block expression.
 - `stmt` short for "statement".
-This is a line of code or a statement, eg both `String::from("Hello")` and `let hello = String::from("Hello");` are statements.
+This is a line of code or a statement, e.g. both `String::from("Hello")` and `let hello = String::from("Hello");` are statements.
 - `ident` short for "identifier".
-These are things like variable names, type names, or anything thats not specifically a keyword (though you can make an raw identifier using `r#`, eg `true` is not an identifier because its a keyword but `r#true` is an identifier).
-In our eariler `this must be present`, each of those tokens is also an identifier, they don't need to exist in code.
+These are things like variable names, type names, or anything that's not specifically a keyword (though you can make a raw identifier using `r#`, e.g. `true` is not an identifier because it's a keyword but `r#true` is an identifier).
+In our earlier `this must be present`, each of those tokens is also an identifier, they don't need to exist in code.
 - `path` is a type path.
 This could be an identifier on its own, or a sequence of identifiers seperated by `::` tokens.
   Like with identifiers, they don't need to exist within the code, they just need to fit the pattern.
 - `ty` short for "type".
 This could be a type or a type description.
-For example `(dyn Clone + Send)` is whats called a parenthesised type.
+For example `(dyn Clone + Send)` is what's called a parenthesised type.
 - `item` is anything that could belong to a crate, such as functions, modules, static items, use statements, etc.
 - `vis` short for "visibility" describes the visibility of something else eg `pub`, `pub(crate)`, or `pub(super)`.